ManageEngine® Applications Manager

 Log a Ticket Action should be configured.

 An alarm should be associated to the Ticket Action, to log a trouble ticket to ServiceDesk Plus.
+If REST API based ticketing is chosen, ensure that the ticket action is associated to all severities.

 From a CMDB perspective, all the components monitored in Applications Manager are referred to as Configuration Items (CI).
 With the ServiceDesk Plus integration, Applications Manager takes care of :